ytgov/yukon-ca/README.md

 * Stage site - `TODO` Add stage site URL here.
 * Prod site - `TODO` Add prod site URL here.

+Migrating the data from Yukon.ca Drupal 7 version to Drupal 10:

+There are more than 30K nodes on the D7 version and it can take anywhere between 10 to 15 hours to run the complete migration.
+The speed of migration depends on the server (both D7 and D10) and on the size of data.
+It needs manual monitoring and validation to confirm that data migration was completed as required.
+To make this process feasible, the migration process has been divided into 10 batches and we need to run this migration at least two times (10 batches x 2 times).
+In the first round we get the migration data and in the second round, we fix the missing relationships between the nodes.

+# Migration - Overall process

+Migration involves 103 database tables which are divided in to 7 different batches

+## Migration - 1st Round to migrate initial data

+./vendor/bin/drush migrate:import --group=legacy_taxonomies --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_media --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_paragraphs --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_nodes --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_documents --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_basic_page --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_page_news --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_user_role --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_menu continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_files --continue-on-failure

+## Reset migration in case of failure

+Migrations can fail to complete due to multiple reasons and when it happens, it display the name of the table for which migration stopped working.
+Rerunning the migration is only possible after resetting the migration using a command like below where “yukon_migrate_landing_page” is the name of the failed table.

+./vendor/bin/drush migrate:reset-status yukon_migrate_landing_page

+## Update - 2nd Round to update relationships

+./vendor/bin/drush migrate:import --group=legacy_taxonomies --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_media --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_paragraphs --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_nodes --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_documents --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_basic_page --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_page_news --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_user_role --update --continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_menu --update continue-on-failure
+./vendor/bin/drush migrate:import --group=legacy_files --update --continue-on-failure

 ## About Issue #126
 This issue is related to incomplete migration.
 This will be fixed either by re-running the complete migration or by using the steps below: